CLOSE X

 The protection from tax on FIG arising within settlor-interested trust structures will also no longer be available for non-domiciled and deemed domiciled settlors who do not qualify for the new FIG regime.
 FIG that arose in protected non-resident trusts before this date will not be taxed unless distributions or benefits are paid or deemed to be paid to UK residents.
 FIG which arose within the trust structure before this date will be taxed on UK resident settlors or beneficiaries not within the 4-year FIG regime if these are matched to worldwide trust distributions received.

-Should you require any support or advice, our international services team is here to guide and help clients through this transition.
+Should you require any support or advice, our international tax advisers are here to guide and help clients through this transition.

 OUR EXPERTS